Amzani/apidesk-sdk-test-def/docs/models/components/showas.md

 # ShowAs

-Defines the display status of the activity, such as 'busy', 'free', or other custom states.
-This property helps in managing visibility and scheduling within the CRM.
-Accepts any string that represents a valid display status.
+Defines how the activity should be displayed in the CRM interface, such as its status or visual representation.
+This property allows customization of the activity's appearance to better fit user preferences or organizational standards.

 ## Example Usage